gallenc/opennms-tutorials-1/session4/Exercise-4-1.md

 In this exercise we will translate received traps into a set of modified traps using the [event translator](https://docs.opennms.com/horizon/33/operation/deep-dive/events/event-translator.html).

+## Senario

 Imagine that multiple cameras from the examples in [Session 3](../session3/README.md) are controlled from a single `camera-controller`.
 The cameras themselves are not directly manageable from OpenNMS but the `camera-controller` monitors the cameras and will send traps to OpenNMS if it detects any problems with any of the cameras.

-The operator wishes to show the status of all the cameras on a map, so they need to be represented as OpenNMS nodes which may or may not have alarms associated with them.
+The operator wishes to show the status of all the cameras on a map, so they each need to be represented as unique OpenNMS nodes which may or may not have alarms associated with them.
+However, instead of each camera sending traps directly to OpenNMS with a unique IP address associated with each camera, the `camera-controller` sends all the traps from its own IP address on behalf of the cameras it manages.
+If all the traps come from the same IP address, how will OpenNMS know which camera has an alarm?

+The answer in this case is to use the [event translator](https://docs.opennms.com/horizon/33/operation/deep-dive/events/event-translator.html)

+## Setup

 The cameras and camera controllers are defined in the [camera-locations.xml requisition](../session4/minimal-minion-activemq/container-fs/horizon/opt/opennms-overlay/etc/imports/camera-locations.xml).